-EAC PUBLIC HEARING - OCTOBER 14, 2010
+PUBLIC MEETING - AUGUST 18, 2010

+TESTIMONY OF

-TESTIMONY OF WILLIAM BOEHM, DEPUTY DIRECTOR FOR POLICY, DIVISION FOR RESEARCH, POLICY AND PROGRAMS
+WILLIAM BOEHM, DEPUTY DIRECTOR FOR POLICY, DIVISION FOR RESEARCH, POLICY AND PROGRAMS

-Commissioners and Mr. Wilkey, today I would like to discuss the Notice of Proposed Rulemaking (NPRM) containing EAC's proposals to amend its regulations applicable to the National Voter Registration Act of 1993 (NVRA).
+Commissioners and Mr. Wilkey, I come before you today to discuss the Notice of Proposed Rulemaking (NPRM) containing EAC's proposals to amend its regulations applicable to the National Voter Registration Act of 1993 (NVRA).
 As you know, EAC authorized placement of the NPRM in the Federal Register via a Tally Vote on August 2, 2010.
 The NPRM was published in the Register on August 9, 2010.
 None of the changes proposed in the NPRM will be considered before the November 2010 election.
 There will be no changes to the national mail voter registration application form until after the election.

 The purpose of the NVRA is to expand access to voter registration for all American citizens.
-In order to achieve this goal, the statute requires States to provide voter registration at motor vehicle agencies, at State public assistance offices and other state agencies designated by each state and through the mail.
-The Federal Election Commission (FEC) had original responsibility for the NVRA and issued the first regulations on June 23, 1994.
+In order to achieve this goal, the statute requires States to provide voter registration at motor vehicle agencies and other State public assistance offices and through the mail.
+The Federal Election Commission (FEC) had original responsibility for the NVRA and issued the first regulations for the NVRA on June 23, 1994.
 The regulations have not been updated since that time.

-In 2002, the Help America Vote Act (HAVA) transferred statutory responsibility for administering the NVRA from the FEC to EAC, including authority under section 9(a) of the NVRA to issue regulations for developing a national mail voter registration form.
-In 2003, the FEC, prior to the formation of the EAC, incorporated the HAVA requirements into the national mail voter registration form.
+In2002, the Help America Vote Act (HAVA) transferred statutory responsibility for administering the NVRA from the FEC to EAC, including authority under section 9(a) of the NVRA to issue regulations for developing a national mail voter registration form.
+In 2003, the FEC incorporated the HAVA requirements into the national mail voter registration form.
 In 2006, EAC, in consultation with the States, updated the State instructions to reflect HAVA requirements that became effective that year.
 However, until the regulations were formally transferred from the FEC to EAC, the EAC could not propose any changes to the regulations.
 A lack of a commissioner quorum at the FEC delayed this transfer of regulations until 2009.
 Both commissions published a notice in the Federal Register (74 FR 37520) announcing the transfer on July 29, 2009.
 The transfer became effective August 28, 2009.

-According to the NVRA as amended by HAVA, EAC is charged with three major responsibilities: 1) providing information to the States with regard to their responsibilities under the Act, 2) developing a national mail voter registration form, and 3) submitting a biennial report to Congress following each federal election regarding the impact of the NVRA on the administration of elections for the two previous years.
+According to the NVRA as amended by HAVA, EAC is charged with providing information to the States "with regard to the responsibilities of the States" under the Act, for developing a national mail voter registration form, and for submitting a biennial report to Congress following each federal election regarding the impact of the NVRA on the administration of elections for the two previous years.
 The NVRA limits EAC's regulatory authority to prescribing only those regulations as are necessary to design the national mail voter registration form and to submit the biennial report to Congress.